-“ Since June 2017, 2,418 injecting and sexual partners of people living with HIV have been invited to test for HIV.
-Of those, 2,068 (86 percent) then accessed community-based HIV testing services, and 247 (12 percent of those tested and 10 percent of those contacted) were subsequently diagnosed with HIV and linked to treatment. ”— USAID/PATH Healthy Markets Project
+“ Between June 2017 and May 2019, 12,420 injecting and sexual partners of people living with HIV have been invited to test for HIV.
+Of those, 12,070 (97.2 percent) then accessed community-based HIV testing services, and 1,038 (8.6 percent of those tested and 8.4 percent of those contacted) were subsequently diagnosed with HIV and linked to treatment. ”— USAID/PATH Healthy Markets Project

-Index client testing is therefore a hugely important and effective strategy in detecting and preventing new HIV infections—as well as boosting people’s awareness and control over their own sexual health.
-In Anh and Minh’s case, the support they received also enabled them to reinforce the love and respect they had already built in their relationship, and look forward to the future.
+For Anh and Minh, the support they received not only prevented the onward transmission of HIV, it also enabled them to reinforce the love and respect they had already built in their relationship, and look forward to the future.

-Read more about index client testing in this factsheet: Index partner testing in Vietnam
+Read more about index partner testing in this factsheet: Index partner testing in Vietnam